Man to be sentenced for murder of nine-year-old Olivia Pratt-Korbel

 But a woman who had a fling with Cashman told the jury he came to her house after the shooting, where he changed his clothes and she heard him say he had “done Joey”.

-He will be sentenced by Mrs Justice Yip at Manchester Crown Court on Monday.
+He will be sentenced by Justice Yip at Manchester Crown Court on Monday.

 Paul Russell, 41, who admitted assisting an offender by driving Cashman away from an address after the shooting and passing his clothes to another person, is expected to be sentenced separately at a later date.